danisha138/Data-Engineering/snowflake/SF_notes.md

 The COPY command allows unloading or exporting data from a table or a view and also allows using queries (SELECT) to unload data.

+The COPY command can load data using a SELECT query.
+Yes